@polar-sh/better-auth

 });

-When checkouts are enabled, you’re able to initialize Checkout Sessions using the checkout-method on the BetterAuth Client.
-This will redirect the user to the Product Checkout.
+When the checkout plugin is passed, you are then able to initialize Checkout Sessions using the checkout method on the BetterAuth client.
+This will redirect the user to the product’s checkout link.

 await authClient.checkout({